Why would we get undressed to feel more confident in ourselves? Do women need to feel beautiful?

 That is where self-confidence comes in.
 Self-confidence is the trust in your abilities and judgments to value yourself and feel worthy regardless of any imperfections or what others think about you.

-When we get dolled up and feel pretty and sexy to boot, it shows us that we can be beautiful, sexy, and powerful.
-We recognize that our bodies are just as gorgeous as the next girl in line.
-We do not want or need to look the same or bring the same amount of passion.
-Having a broader exposure to beauty allows us to expand our minds to include our body image.
+When we dress up and feel attractive and confident, it reminds us that we can be beautiful, sexy, and strong.
+We acknowledge that our bodies are just as stunning as anyone else's.
+We don't need to look identical or exude the same level of passion.
+Experiencing a wider range of beauty helps us broaden our mindset to embrace our body image.

 Photography captures a woman’s beauty as proof of self-confidence that already resides inside.
 Once shown that we are more than mothers, sisters’ daughters, and wives, we gain a more robust sense of self.